 Here comes the rain…

-The next day the weather took a turn.
-I started my day again in the gym and then met Angela poolside after breakfast.
-We’d discovered that the spa pool area was restricted to 16 and up which meant it was the only part of the resort that was totally kid-free.
-Spa pool, party of two.
+The next day the weather takes a turn.
+I start my day again in the gym and then meet Angela poolside after breakfast.
+Yesterday, we discovered that the spa pool area is restricted to 16 and up which means it’s the only part of the resort that is totally kid-free.

-The rest of that day and the next we filled with spa appointments, beach yoga, rain, trips into town for dinner and massages, rain, relaxing poolside sheltered by an umbrella from the rain and, for me, a little work from the villa.
+The rest of that day and the next we fill with spa appointments, beach yoga, rain, trips into town for dinner and massages, rain, relaxing poolside sheltered by an umbrella from the rain and, for me, a little work from the villa.

 The Le Meridien Khao Lak is a spectacular property on a lovely stretch of beach and I have no doubt I’ll return to the Khao Lak area again.

-But for now, it was time to say goodbye to Angela and head back to China on my own for my long-awaiting stop in Tibet.
+But for now, it’s time to say goodbye to Angela and head back to China on my own for my long-awaited stop in Tibet.